|Zach Ferenbaugh||WoodHaven Ninja Intimidator||SEE IT||

 Classic and easy-to-use with super realistic sounds.

 Deer calls won’t guarantee you that a Booner will run into your setup.
 But when used strategically, they can grab a deer’s attention.
-They can even bring them—ever so cautiously—into range.
-That’s not to say that a rut-crazed buck won’t throw all caution to the wind and come crashing under your stand, but that’s rarely the case when it comes to calling deer.
+You can sometimes even call them—ever so cautiously—into range.
+That’s not to say that a rut-crazed buck won’t throw all caution to the wind and come crashing under your stand, but that’s rarely the case.
 And if you’re calling blind, they’ll probably give you the slip without ever letting you know it.

 Still, deer calls have fooled enough big bucks to earn a spot in your pack.
 But don’t just take my word for it.
-I interviewed expert deer hunters on how they use the best deer calls and the ones they rely on each season.
+After interviewing expert deer hunters on their go-to calls, I came away with the ultimate models and methods for the best deer calls you can rely on every season.

 - Zach Ferenbaugh: WoodHaven Ninja Intimidator